Walking Through Lavender Fields

 Instructions

-• Heat the oven to 180 °C. Arrange the pine nuts over the baking tray with baking paper and roast them for 5 min.
-If you are making a bigger batch perhaps an additional minute of roasting is necessary but otherwise 5 minutes is perfect.
+• Heat the oven to 180 °C. Arrange the pine nuts on the baking tray with baking paper and roast them on the middle rack for 5-6 min.
+They are done when they start to brown but are not dark brown yet.
+Leave them to cool a little bit.

 Notes